julioacontreras/kraken/README.md

 ## Description

 Kraken is a framework for build big projects server-side applications.

+* Make in javascript language.
-This framework use ExpressJs.
+* This framework use ExpressJs.

 ## Philosophy